dyhes/zulip/docs/outreach/mentoring.md

 ## Managing challenges

-We rely on you to proactively flag your concerns to Zulip's program administrators as early as possible.
+We rely on you to proactively flag your concerns to Aloha's program administrators as early as possible.
 Situations you should bring up include:

 - Lack of communication from your mentee, e.g., missing a scheduled call,